 In that winter of my grief, it was the perfect medicine.
 I needed to be gentle with myself and to have the hope of new adventures.
 I needed to rebalance.
 I needed the deer.

-So I hope 2014 is the year the deer come back.
+So every year I hope the deer come back.
 We all need more gentleness, balance, and new adventures in our lives.